ClementGre/PDF4Teachers/README.md

 ## Contribute to the code

 PDF4Teachers has now achieved all the main goals of the project, but is still maintained and improved.
-If you want to contribute, you will need a lot of time to deep dive into the code (see <a href="#code-organisation">Code organisation</a>), you can then open a pull request.
+If you want to contribute, you will need a lot of time to deep dive into the code (see <a href="#code-organization">Code organization</a>), you can then open a pull request.

 As detailed in the <a href="#dependencies">Dependencies</a> section, PDF4Teachers uses gradlew and the source code can be run with `gradlew run` with the JDK 17 in your ``JAVA_HOME`` environment variable.